uuinfolab/uunet/README.md

 This repository contains:

-* a C++ library provising the native implementation of most of the data storage and analysis functions developed at our lab.
+* a C++ library providing the native implementation of most of the data storage and analysis functions developed at our lab.
 * the multinet R library, making the C++ functions about multilayer network analysis available as an R package.
 This is based on the book: Multilayer Social Networks, by Dickison, Magnani & Rossi, Cambridge University Press (2016), and the latest stable version is also available on CRAN.

 Documentation
 -------------